fsharp/fslang-design/preview/FS-1074-default-interface-member-consumption.md

 * If this is a change or extension to FSharp.Core, what happens when previous versions of the F# compiler encounter this construct?

 N/A.

-# Unresolved questions

-N/A.

-What parts of the design are still TBD?